anorris25/BeginnerCSManual/README.md

-# The Basics of Computer Science and Programming (Elementary Level)
+# The Basics of Computer Science and Programming

 Computer Science in its entirety comes off as intimidating.
-This manual aims to introduce some simple CS structures and syntax to kids or beginners interested in programming.
+This manual aims to introduce some simple CS structures and syntax to middle school students or beginners interested in programming.
 Learning the basics is a great way to start pursuing computer programming!

 ## Sections:

-1. What is Computer Science?
-* Definition
-* Where it's used
-* Overview of programming languages and what they are used for

-2. Important Concepts with Example Code
-* Show what a compiler looks like (provide web compiler ex: onlinegdb.com)
-* Show syntax for simple structures
+* Module 0 - Start Here (Prelude)
-  * Variables/Print Statements
+* Module 1 - Variables & Print Statements
-  * Conditionals
+* Module 2 - Conditionals
-  * For/While Loops
+* Module 3 - Loops
-  * Functions
+* Module 4 - Functions
-  * Where from here?
+* Module 5 - CS and Beyond

-3. Try it on your own!
+* Module 7 - Try it Yourself!
-  * This will provide prompts for the user to try on their own.
-(Ex: Try to print "Hello World" 10 times)

-4. Ethics
+### Ethics

-5. Inclusion
+### Inclusion

 https://www.programiz.com/python-programming/online-compiler/